-Policy Cures Research’s R&D pipeline tracker contains a comprehensive list of approved health products and technologies, as well as candidates in the development pipeline for global health priority issues.
-It currently reflects the pipeline as of August 2017, and will shortly be updated to reflect the pipeline as of August 2019.
+The Infectious Disease R&D pipeline tracker contains a comprehensive list of approved health products and technologies, as well as candidates in the development pipeline for global health priority issues.
+It currently reflects the pipeline as of August 2023.

-In line with Policy Cures Research’s mission, our pipeline tracker provides information on product candidates for diseases and issues that disproportionately affect people in low- and middle-income countries, such as tuberculosis, malaria and sleeping sickness.
+In line with Policy Cures Research’s mission, this tracker provides information on products and candidates for diseases and issues that disproportionately affect people in low- and middle-income countries.
 It covers all product categories including drugs, vaccines, diagnostics and vector control products, and all stages of research, from early-stage R&D through to product registration.
 See the ‘Scope’ section below for exact details on the diseases and product areas included in the tracker.